-CAUTION: The oven control knob must be in the PILOTS OFF position unless the pilot or pilots are lit.
+CAUTION: The oven control knob must be in PILOTS OFF position unless the pilot or pilots are lit.
 Once lighted, the pilots will continue to burn when the oven control knob is in the OFF position.

-To light the oven pilot, be certain the LP gas container Service valve is OPEN, then depress and turn the oven control knob from PILOTS OFF to OFF.
+To light the oven pilot, be certain the LP gas tank Service valve is OPEN, then depress and turn the oven control knob from PILOTS OFF to OFF.
 Open the oven door and hold a lighted match next to the constant pilot area (it is near the rear of the oven compartment, just below the main oven burner).
 Relight the pilot if air in the line extinguishes the flame.
 When the pilot remains lit, adjust the oven control knob to the desired temperature.
 If the oven is part of the eye-level model, light the range burner pilot before lighting the oven pilot.

-To light the range burner pilot (eye-level range/ oven models only) lift the main top panel and touch a lighted match to the pilot.
+To light the range burner pilot (eye-level range/ oven models only), lift the main top panel and touch a lighted match to the pilot.
 Turn a range control knob full ON; if the burner lights, the pilot is operating properly.

-LIGHTING THE RANGE - Be certain the LP gas Service valve is OPEN.
-Light a match and hold it close to the range burner, then turn the burner's control knob to full ON.
-Air in the line may cause a blowing noise and may extinguish the match.
-When the line is free of air, the burner will light readily.
+LIGHTING THE RANGE - Be certain the LP gas tank Service valve is OPEN.
+Light a match and hold it to burner then turn burner's control knob ON.
 Adjust the burner flame with the control knob.